1984 United States Senate election in Massachusetts: Declined

-To the surprise of many, incumbent Senator Paul Tsongas retired, despite his very young age and popularity.
-Tsongas disclosed his diagnosis with lymphoma in January, and cited his desire to spend more time with his family.
+To the surprise of many, Paul Tsongas retired, despite his very young age and popularity.
+In January, Tsongas disclosed his diagnosis with lymphoma, and cited his desire to spend more time with his family.
 By the month's end, four Democratic candidates announced they would run to succeed Tsongas.
-On the day of Tsongas's retirement, Secretary of the Commonwealth Michael J. Connolly said, "I expect to be a candidate for the U.S. Senate."
-The first major candidate to declare was Edward Markey, a four-term representative from Malden who had become nationally famous as a leading advocate for a nuclear freeze.
-He was followed by former Massachusetts House Speaker David Bartley and Lieutenant Governor John Kerry.
+On the day of Tsongas's retirement, secretary of the commonwealth Michael J. Connolly announced, "I expect to be a candidate for the U.S. Senate."
+The first major candidate to declare was Ed Markey, a four-term U.S. representative from Malden who was nationally famous as a leading advocate for a nuclear freeze.
+He was soon joined by former Massachusetts House speaker David M. Bartley and lieutenant governor John Kerry.

-In early February, Rep. James Shannon declared his candidacy.
-Shannon was already Tsongas's successor in Congress as the representative from the Lowell and Merrimack Valley seat.
-He boasted the support of Speaker of the House Tip O'Neill, and hoped to win the endorsement of Governor Michael Dukakis, whom he had supported in the contentious 1978 primary.
+In early February, U.S. representative James Shannon declared his candidacy.
+Shannon represented the same Lowell and Merrimack Valley seat which Tsongas had held before his 1978 election.
+He boasted support from U.S. House speaker Tip O'Neill and hoped to win the endorsement of Michael Dukakis, whom he had supported in the contentious 1978 gubernatorial primary.

 Campaign

 In early May, Markey shook up the race by announcing that he would withdraw to stand for re-election to his House seat.
-Markey would go on to successfully run for the seat in 2013, after Kerry's resignation in order to become U.S. Secretary of State under the Obama administration.
-Shannon got another boost when he won the endorsement of the Massachusetts Democratic Convention, with 53 percent of the delegates.
-With O'Neill's support, Shannon secured the support of feminists and organized labor.
+(Markey would later run for the seat successfully in the 2013 special election following Kerry's resignation.)
+Shannon got another boost when he won the endorsement of the Democratic state convention with 53 percent of the delegates.
+With backing from Tip O'Neill, Shannon secured the support of feminists and organized labor.

-By June, the race shaped up as a two-way contest between Shannon and John Kerry, who was the only candidate with statewide experience and recognition.
-Despite Shannon's victory at the convention, polls showed that Kerry led by nine points among likely primary voters.
-Polling also showed that Kerry matched up best with Elliot Richardson, the leading Republican candidate.

-Both candidates focused their attacks on Elliot Richardson, with Shannon stressing that Richardson would be an ineffective representative.
-Kerry, a prominent anti-war activist and veteran, criticized Richardson for his support of President Nixon's strategy in Vietnam and the bombing of Cambodia.
+By June, the race shaped up as a two-way contest between Shannon and Kerry.
+Despite Shannon's victory at the convention, polls showed that Kerry led by nine points among likely voters.
+Polling also showed that Kerry was the strongest candidate to face Elliot Richardson, who led in Republican primary polling over Ray Shamie.
+Both candidates focused their attacks on Richardson, with Shannon stressing that Richardson would be an ineffective representative.
+Kerry, a Vietnam War veteran and anti-war activist, criticized Richardson for supporting of Richard Nixon's strategy in Vietnam and the United States bombings of Cambodia.